Cyantoss/Cyantos-Official/README.txt

 How to make changes from VSC to github

-Run the command [git commit -m "What you did"] in your terminal or Git client.
+Run the command [got add .] then [git commit -m "What you did"] in your terminal or Git client.

 Push the changes to the remote repository using the command [git push origin main ]